MicrosoftDocs/customer-insights/topics/developers/customer-care/community.md

 # Engage community

-## [Engage community](https://community.dynamics.com/365/product-insights/) to engage with other users, read our blog and make feature requests.
+## [Engage community](https://community.dynamics.com/365/product-insights/) to interact with other users, read our blog and make feature requests.